Tools

 Someone lands on your site

-They try to understand what you do and whether it's for them.
+They are trying to work out what you do and if it is for them

 They look for clarity and trust

-We show you exactly where that happens and why.
+You see exactly where that happens and why

 Signal & Flow in numbers